MoAdel10/WebWeatherApp/README.md

 ===

 #How to Use:
-1-in the env.js file add your key
+1-in the env.js file add your key <br>
 2-start the development server ( npm start )